 Each line contains the following items.
 For example, in the first line, the species name, 'proj1', is defined in pairing keywords 'Definition.of.Atomic.Species'. '-' is used to connect the projector name and the selected orbitals. 'sp3' means the sp3 hybridized orbitals of this species is used as the initial guess of four target Wannier functions (see also Table 6 for all the possible orbitals and their hybrids).
-The projectors consisting of hybridized orbitals are centered at the position given by the following 3 numbers, '0.25 0.25', which are given in unit defined by keyword 'Wannier.Initial.Projectors.Unit' (to be explained below).
+The projectors consisting of hybridized orbitals are centered at the position given by the following 3 numbers, '0.25 0.25 0.25', which are given in unit defined by keyword 'Wannier.Initial.Projectors.Unit' (to be explained below).
 The next two sets of three numbers define the z-axis and x-axis of the local coordinate system, respectively, where each axis is specified by the vector defined by three components in xyz-coordinate.
-In this example, in the first line the local z-axis defined by '-1.0 0.0 0.0' points to the opposite direction to the original x-axis, while the local x-axis defined by '0.0 0.0 -1.0' points to the opposite direction to the original z-axis.
+In this example, in the first line the local z-axis defined by '0.0 0.0 -1.0' points to the opposite direction to the original x-axis.
 In the second line the local axes are the same as the original coordinate system.

 The orbital used as projector can be the original PAOs or any hybrid of them.
 One must be aware that the total number of projectors defined by 'sp3' is 4.
 Similarly, 'sp' and 'sp2' contain 2 and 3 projectors, respectively.
-A list of supported PAOs and hybridizations among them can be found in Table 6.
+A list of supported PAOs and hybridizations among them can be found in Table 7.
 Any name other than those listed is not allowed.